 Great question, and the answer is: it depends.
 (Sorry!)
-I want to help you lift your dog to their best potential, but only they can decide what that is.
+We want to help you lift your dog to their best potential, but only they can decide what that is.
 Everyone (and every dog) has their mountain to climb.
 Focus on what behaviors you WANT to see your dog doing, instead of what you DON'T want them to do, and that will help!

 What tools will I need to help train my dog?

 We will be working with motivators- so you'll need whatever your dog likes!
 Treats, play, praise, toys, are all encouraged!
-I don't prefer to use shock, prong, or choke collars as they are outdated tools and science has proven that dogs learn quicker without them!
+We don't prefer to use shock, prong, or choke collars as they are outdated tools and science has proven that dogs learn quicker without them!

 My dog barks, lunges, or growls at other dogs.
 Can you help?